 - 4. Specialised, not-for-profit, and public sector entities - D Preparation of financial statements - 1.
 Preparation of single entity financial statements - 2.
 Preparation of consolidated financial statements including an associate

 APPROACH TO EXAMINING THE SYLLABUS

-The syllabus is assessed by a three-hour paperbased examination.
+The syllabus is assessed by a three-hour 15 minutes paper-based examination.

 All questions are compulsory.
 It will contain both computational and discursive elements.
 Some questions will adopt a scenario/case study approach.